Joyce Farmer: Biography

 Joyce Farmer was born in Los Angeles, California, in 1938.
 She briefly attended Art Center School (now ArtCenter College of Design) in Pasadena in the 1950s before dropping out.
 After living in Phoenix, Arizona with her first husband, in 1965, Farmer moved to Laguna Beach, California with her son.
 She later attended the University of California, Irvine, where she obtained a bachelor's degree in the Classics.

 In 1972, Joyce Farmer and Lyn Chevli founded Nanny Goat Productions, a feminist publishing company which they established in order to publish their own underground comix, Tits & Clits Comix.
 Nanny Goat Productions published seven issues of Tits & Clits Comix in total, in addition to another underground comic book titled Pandoras Box (1973).

 In June 1973, following the Roe v.
 Wade Supreme Court decision on abortion, Farmer and Chevli published Abortion Eve, an educational comic begun the year before about women's reproductive rights.
-Drawing upon their experiences as birth control and pregnancy counselors at Laguna's Free Clinic, the single-issue comic book presented the stories of five women – all of them named variations on Eve, each in differing circumstances – going through the process of obtaining abortions.
+Drawing upon their experiences as birth control and pregnancy counselors at Laguna's Free Clinic, the single-issue comic book presented the stories of five women – all of them named variations on Eve, each in differing circumstances – going through obtaining an abortion.
 Farmer later shared about her personal experience with abortion, which partially inspired the comic.

-Some of Farmer's earliest cartooning work work is signed Joyce Sutton, causing people to believe this is her birth name, rather than her husband’s last name.
+Some of Farmer's earliest cartooning work is signed Joyce Sutton, causing people to believe this is her birth name, rather than her husband’s last name.
 She changed her legal name back to Farmer in the mid-1970s.